Academic Resources | French

 Pass/Fail

 Students have the option to take a course as Pass/Fail.
 In order to do so, students must submit a written request to the Program Coordinator before the deadline indicated in the academic calendar.
-They must also contact their home school advisor for their written approval of your request.
-This approval must also be forwarded to the Program Coordinator to process this request.
+They must also contact their home school advisor for written approval of your request.
+This approval must also be forwarded to the Program Coordinator.

 Important points: